 9. Learn strategies to access affordable, local and organic food.

-10. Learn how to consult clients in nutrition and develop healthy, delicious, and budget-friendly nutrition plans that cater to individual preferences and dietary restrictions.
+10. Learn how to consult clients in holistic nutrition and develop healthy, delicious, and budget-friendly nutrition plans that cater to individual preferences and dietary restrictions.

 11. Acquire valuable knowledge on fasting and feeding windows as nutritional strategies for optimizing health.